Weak convergence of a measure-valued process for social networks: Numerical simulations

 Finally, it is interesting to remark that modeling is tuned here by, among others, only rates $\alpha$ and $\beta$ that are space independent and the numerical tests overall showed that after the formation of communities the system size continues to increase because of the increases of attractiveness without reaches some stationary phase as expected.
 Consequently, the size of the network increases indefinitely during some period before reaches a quasi-stationary state and after that observes an a.s. extinction.
 Indeed, the system size grows until a certain equilibrium state and fluctuate temporarily around it.
 Such equilibrium state (or full potential state) is no more than the attractive equilibrium of the integro-differential deterministic equation established in Theorem \ref{theo5}.
-To briefly illustrate this point, we plot in Figure \ref{Fig7} three trajectories of the system size in function the time where we modify now the withdrawal rate to increase in time as follows: $\beta(T_k)=\beta(T_{k-1})+\epsilon$ for some small positive constant $\epsilon$.
+To briefly illustrate this point, we plot in Figure \ref{Fig7} three trajectories of the system size in function the time where now the numerical test consists of slightly accelerating the withdrawal rate in a convenient way as follows: $\beta(T_k)=\beta(T_{k-1})+\epsilon^\star$ for some small positive constant $\epsilon^\star$.
 Thus, the time increasing withdrawal rate enables us to accelerate the observation of the quasi-stationary states before the ultimate extinction.
 Overall, the rates considered here clearly require a thorough analysis and an estimation method for tuning automatically the model as well as how the system is scalable to the massive amounts of data generated today are requested.
 This will be detailed in a separate paper under preparation.